US Higher Education Analysis

 Traditionally limited to their popular reputation, applicant pool constraints, and purchases of student lists, many colleges have challenges finding specialty students, a sufficient volume of applicants, or sufficient diversity of applicants.
 Filling new or unpopular majors is also a yearly challenge.
+Colleges must promote their emtomology majors and hope someone applies.
 A proactive technology based search and matching process on specific attributes with a higher probability of ultimate success per transaction for both sides would be welcome for college admissions departments inefficiently spending large amounts to market and acquire students.
-This search and matching technology needs to be flexible since a college's student portfolio objectives change from month to month.
+This search and matching technology needs to be advanced and flexible since a college's student portfolio objectives change from month to month as majors fill up.
+Colleges need to be able to freely query a national and international student database for (example) FEMALE/SAT GREATER THAN XXX/FROM NJ/PLAYS TROMBONE/INTERESTED IN ENTOMOLOGY OR EARTH SCIENCE/ RUNS TRACK OR CROSS COUNTRY/MILE TIME FASTER THAN 5:15

 The college undergraduate admissions market has a large number of buyers and sellers.
 Students are currently buyers of services from colleges but if market factors and secular developments force change, students with any in-demand attributes will migrate to sellers of this talent over time.
 Identifying these attributes through technology is the first step.
 Students must adapt to effectively exploit their advantages, diversities, and talents on a central exchange to post, market, and effectively price their attributes without any socioeconomic handicaps.
 Students not using a higher profile talent exchange will remain price (admission) takers with more limited opportunities.
 Market tools need to be created to address these changes and opportunities.